beadaut/intro_to_programing_with_python/intro_to_python_3.md

 ## Outline
 - If/else/elif
+- Loops
-- For Loops
+  - For Loop
-- While Loops
+  - While Loop
 - More on Iterables

 ## If/else/elif